Documents on Trump ex-lawyer's porn star hush payment released

 Cohen pleaded guilty last November to separate charges brought by the office of former Special Prosecutor Robert Mueller, who was investigating contacts between Trump’s 2016 presidential campaign and Russia.
 Cohen admitted he lied to Congress about the extent of contacts between Trump and Russians during the campaign.

-Reporting by Brendan Pierson in New York; Editing by Noeleen Walder and Will Dunham
+Additional reporting by Brendan Pierson; Editing by Noeleen Walder and Will Dunham